Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Limitations

 \section{Limitations}

-To best of our knowledge, there are two major limitations in this paper.
+We discuss two major limitations in this paper regarding the dataset and method issues.

-\paragraph{Dataset and Model.} Due to space limit and cost, we choose to conduct our experiments on two datasets and two models.
-We would like to evaluate the performance of more model, i.e., several open-source models, on the proposed datasets and more compositional questions.
+\paragraph{Dataset and Model.} Due to space limitations and cost, we choose to conduct our experiments on two datasets and two models.
+We would like to evaluate the performance of more models, i.e., several open-source models, on the proposed datasets and more \textit{compositional questions}.

-\paragraph{Method.} We mainly implement our method in zero-shot setting, and do not consider more complex implementation for each function within the framework, in order to demonstrate the great potential and effectiveness of our proposed method more clear and straightforward.
+\paragraph{Method.} We mainly implement our method in zero-shot setting, and do not consider more complex implementation for each function within the framework, in order to demonstrate the great potential and effectiveness of our proposed method more clearly and straightforwardly.
 We left more complex implementations in our future works.

+Furthermore, we would like to discuss the hallucination issues or other issues from the model side.
+Since different LLMs express certainty in various levels and may hallucinate the confidence score, we have meticulously designed the parameters $\alpha$ and $\beta$ to ensure that our framework remains flexible and easily adaptable to a broader range of LLMs.
+While we acknowledge it may be relatively difficult to choose them, we are encouraged to see more and more recent studies align certainty expression across LLMs \cite{tao2024trust, xu2024sayself, lee2024improving} and our method still outperforms other baselines even with the existing of these issues.
+From a dynamic and development standpoint, we believe our method and dataset could play a key role in the field of \textit{compositional question} answering.